Golam Sarwar Tipu: Club career

 In 1972, almost a year after Bangladesh Liberation War, Tipu joined the newly established Abahani Krira Chakra, after being persuaded by Sheikh Kamal.
-Although he suffered a serious knee injury the previous year, he was made the clubs captain in 1973.
+Although he suffered a serious knee injury the previous year, he was made the club captain in 1973.
 The following year, although not in his best form, he won league title with Abahani.
 In 1975, Tipu returned to Mohammedan, and became hat trick champions, winning the league title in 1975, 1976 and 1978.
 He announced his retirement after playing against Kolkata Mohammedan in a charity match, and during the match he got an assist for Sheikh Mohammad Aslam's goal, as the game ended 1–1.

 International career

-In 1967, he trialed for the Pakistan national football team while still at Victoria SC, and after getting his move to Mohammedan SC, he made his official debut for Pakistan after during the 1969 Friendship Cup, held in Tehran, Iran.
+In 1967, he trialed for the Pakistan national football team while still at Victoria SC, and after getting his move to Mohammedan SC, he made his official debut for Pakistan during the 1969 Friendship Cup, held in Tehran, Iran.
 He is one of the few East Pakistani players to get a chance in the Pakistan national team which was dominated by West Pakistan.
 During the tournament, Tipu played against Soviet club Spartak Moscow.

 In September of that year, Tipu was part of the Pakistan team which played against both Turkey and Iran at the 1969 RCD Cup, held in Ankara, Turkey.
-His career playing for Pakistan also ended after that tournament, as he did not trial for the team in 1970, due to his studies.
+Tipu represented Dhaka Division in the National Football Championship from 1965 to 1970.
+He also featured for the East Pakistan football team during their 1970 King Mahendra Cup triumph in Nepal.

-On 13 February, during the first in idependent Bangladesh, which was between President XI and Bangladesh XI, Tipu was the vice-captain of the President XI and scored the first goal of the match, which ended in his team winning 2–0 (Scooter Abdul Gafoor scored the second goal).
+On 13 February, during the first in independent Bangladesh, which was between President XI and Bangladesh XI, Tipu was the vice-captain of the President XI and scored the first goal of the match, which ended in his team winning 2–0 (Scooter Abdul Gafoor scored the second goal).
 On 11 May 1972, Tipu's Mohammedan SC took on Mohun Bagan AC, who were the first foreign team to visit Bangladesh after independence.
 Although Tipu was on the losing side at the end of the game, two days later on 13 May, Tipu defeated the Indian side as a member of the Dhaka XI, with Kazi Salahuddin scoring the only goal.